thomiz/build-pipeline/README.md

 ## Further development of the IG

-After publishing furher input from implementing and testing should be adressed in a new develop cycle for the Implementation Guide.
+After publishing further input from implementing and testing should be adressed in a new develop cycle for the Implementation Guide.
 Another cycle of the build pipleline should produce an updated Implementation Guide with a new version of the IG and the conformance resources.

 ## Tools for building